Dave-team/Knowledge-base/Priorities.md

 - Focus on providing value: the value is in work, that I communicate.
 Am I not my work so I am not relevant to these communications.
 That said, I still am proud of the work and want to present it.
 - Don't be stuck in my own mind and focus on value.
 Listen attentively and just be present - ask questions, give opinions.
 - Realize whatever I do is the most important that needs to be done.
 Don't focus on other things that don't get done as a result - they are simply pushed back.
+- Don't personalize with the work you have do or will do: you are not your work.
+- Focus on the positives during the meetings.

 **Public speaking**
 You have to identify the root of your performance anxiety.
 Are you worried that: You don’t know the material?
 You can’t answer a difficult question?
 Your presentation is boring?
 You don’t come off as expert?
 You look stupid?
 You sound unpolished?
 Your material doesn’t flow?
 Nobody will show up?
 People don’t understand you?
 The audience doesn’t care?
 Once you know where the anxiety is coming from, you can likely calm down more.